wizzat/arsimto/README.md

 keep these files in git or subversion so that users don't clobber each others' changes, and you don't have to worry about permissions of shared directories.

 The Unix filesystem is a tree structure.
-I am implementing an acyclic graph structure on top of the Unix filesystem by storing Pool names in a directory with symlinks to other Pools and Assets.
-If you create cycles in the graph (say dc01 :: switch01 :: dc01) then arsimto will be unhappy, and so will you be.
-If you think you have a case for a cycle in the graph, let's discuss it.
+I am implementing a directed graph structure on top of the Unix filesystem by storing Pool names in a directory with symlinks to other Pools and Assets.

 The Unix filesystem has a very well-understood API.
 Because I'm not storing data in the files, only file names, the API to traverse the data outside of